jjshoots/Wingman/README.md

 #### Weights Directory Compression

 If you train a lot of models, the weights directory can start to use a lot of disk space.
-Running `wingman-compress-weights [optional directory name]` on the commandline will remove all redundant mark numbers and delete all empty files.
+Running `wingman-compress-weights [optional directory name]` on the commandline will remove all redundant checkpoint numbers and delete all empty directories.

 <br>